fido-device-onboard/client-sdk-fidoiot/docs/security_implications.md

    Affected file(s): <br>
    - `base.mk`

-3. SDO data must be protected by appropriate file system permissions as a defense in depth.
-Read/write permissions must be provided only to the user running the SDO application.
+3. FDO data must be protected by appropriate file system permissions as a defense in depth.
+Read/write permissions must be provided only to the user running the FDO application.
 The list of files is as follows:
-   - data/Normal.blob: The integrity of this file is protected using `PLATFORM_HMAC_KEY`, with read/write permissions provided only to the  SDO user.
+   - data/Normal.blob: The integrity of this file is protected using `PLATFORM_HMAC_KEY`, with read/write permissions provided only to the  FDO user.
    - data/Secure.blob: This file is encrypted using `PLATFORM_AES_KEY`, with
-                       read/write permissions provided only to the  SDO user
+                       read/write permissions provided only to the  FDO user
-   - data/raw.blob: This file is not protected using cryptography but must have read/write permissions provided only to the  SDO user.
+   - data/raw.blob: This file is not protected using cryptography but must have read/write permissions provided only to the  FDO user.
-   - data: This directory must be read or written only by the  SDO user. <br>
+   - data: This directory must be read or written only by the  FDO user. <br>
    Affected file(s): <br>
    - `base.mk`

-4. SDO recommends to switch on the following compilation options for mbedTLS:
+4. FDO recommends to switch on the following compilation options for mbedTLS:
    ```
    MBEDTLS_SSL_ENCRYPT_THEN_MAC
    MBEDTLS_SSL_EXTENDED_MASTER_SECRET